 Two mi.
 N. Named for Maj.
 A.H.
 Holmes; second county seat of Pike Co., 1816-1875.
 It declined when bypassed by railroad, 1857.
 Cemetery contains graves of Rev. War soldier Peter Quin and other early settlers.

 Erected 1978 by Mississippi Department of Archives and History.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Creation of Pike County (approx. 1.3 miles away); War of 1812, Pike County (approx. 1.3 miles away); Col. Preston Brent (approx. 6.8 miles away); Simmons House (approx. 7.1 miles away); Bogue Chitto Church (approx. 7˝ miles away); Harper Baptist Seminary (approx. 8.9 miles away); C.C.
-Bryant (approx. 9.1 miles away); Felder Campground (approx. 9.2 miles away).
+Creation of Pike County (approx. 1.3 miles away); Old Pike County Chancery Clerk's Office (approx. 1.3 miles away); War of 1812, Pike County (approx. 1.3 miles away); Col. Preston Brent (approx. 6.8 miles away); Simmons House (approx. 7.1 miles away); Bogue Chitto Church (approx. 7½ miles away); Harper Baptist Seminary (approx. 8.9 miles away); C.C.
+Bryant (approx. 9.1 miles away).

 Categories. • Settlements & Settlers •

 Credits.
 This page was last revised on August 29, 2018.
 This page originally submitted on August 29, 2018, by Cajun Scrambler of Assumption, Louisiana.
 This page has been viewed 83 times since then and 30 times this year.
 Photos: 1, 2. submitted on August 29, 2018.